How to Forecast the Balance Sheet?

 Deferred tax assets and liabilities

-Deferred taxes are complex (here's a primer on deferred taxes) and, as you see below, are either grown with revenue or straight-lined in the absence of a detailed analysis.
+Deferred taxes are a complex topic and, as you see below, are either grown with revenue or straight-lined in the absence of a detailed analysis.

 Note that DTAs and DTLs can be classified in the financial statements as both current and non-current.